-BuzzFeed deployed Egnyte Connect with these benefits and features:
+BuzzFeed deployed Egnyte with these benefits and features:

-After choosing Egnyte Connect, BuzzFeed moved 3Tb of data over three short weeks without disrupting any internal collaboration workflows and retaining original content permissions.
-Following the Egnyte Connect cloud deployment, BuzzFeed has created efficiencies across the company.
+After choosing Egnyte, BuzzFeed moved 3Tb of data over three short weeks without disrupting any internal collaboration workflows and retaining original content permissions.
+Following the Egnyte deployment, BuzzFeed has created efficiencies across the company.

 The problems the creative team were experiencing have been resolved and uploading large files is efficient and fast.
 Employees across multiple teams can easily collaborate and work on files from multiple locations and departments.
 Egnyte's Smart Reporting and Auditing allows the IT team to better understand how content is shared.
 The IT team can set granular permissions on the file structure, which is essential for security purposes.